 The message's HTML message body as a str, or None if the message doesn't include an HTML body.

 attachments

-A list of all (non-inline) attachments to the message, or an empty list if there are no attachments.
-See Handling Inbound Attachments below for the contents of each list item.
+A list of all attachments to the message, or an empty list if there are no attachments.
+See Attached and inline content below a description of the values.